Deep learning bank distress from news and numerical financial data: Concluding Remarks

 \section{Concluding Remarks}

 In this work we have presented an approach for the integration of financial numerical data and financial news textual data into a single machine learning framework.
-The aim is to identify bank distress conditions with improved performance with respect to the model based on news data only.
+The aim is to identify banks' distress conditions with improved performance with respect to the model based on news data only.
 The implemented framework processes textual data through an unsupervised neural network model converting the documents sentences into sentence vectors.
 The retrieved sentence vectors can then be joined with the financial numerical data in a unique input vector and fed to a supervised classifier, in our case a three layers fully connected neural network. \\ The classification task was characterized by a high imbalance in the classes which poses concerns for both the training and the evaluation of the model.
 However, the implemented neural network is able to learn the combinations of the financial conditions of the banks and the semantic content of the news that are more associated with distress conditions.
 This is reflected in the improved performance obtained when leveraging both textual news data and financial numerical data, average relative usefulness of 43.2\%, compared to 31.1\% when using only numerical data and 13.0\% when utilizing only textual data.

-The methodology here applied is general and extensible to other problems were the integration of text and numerical covariates can improve classification and early warning performances.
-Other interesting results are to be expected in areas where textual data hold information with higher granularity and frequency, directly influencing the data to be predicted in the short run like in the case of financial markets.
+Some limitations of this model reside in the way the news are processed and converted into vectors and how they are fed to the network to classify the distress.
+Methods like Doc2Vec with Distributed Memory approach in fact, while not using a pure bag of word approach, still ignore important text information to truly understand a sentence and not only its topic or its average sentiment.
+For example exact sequence patterns or long range dependencies in the text are not considered.
+Moreover Doc2Vec performs significantly better when trained on a large quantity of text similar to the application domain.
+This quantity of texts was available in our study but could pose a limit to applications in niche specific domains or its extension to less widespread languages.